lamastex/scalable-data-science/README.md

 decision problems from various scientific domains.

-This is being prepared by Raazesh Sainudiin and Sivanand Sivaram with assistance from Paul Brouwers and Dillon George.
+This is being prepared by Raazesh Sainudiin and Sivanand Sivaram with assistance from Paul Brouwers, Dillon George and Ivan Sadikov.

 See [http://www.math.canterbury.ac.nz/~r.sainudiin/courses/ScalableDataScience/](http://www.math.canterbury.ac.nz/~r.sainudiin/courses/ScalableDataScience/) for the latest content as cloud-uploadable and locally browsable notebooks.
 The
 Gitbook version of this content will lag by a few weeks.